codemonster48/Assistive_Face_Tracking_Mouse_Cursor_Control/README.md

 Thanks to the python library Kivy soon there will be an installation file for platform independent Graphical User Interface.

-Before this you will need the dependancies from the virtual enviroment to run the source code.
+Before this you will need to install the dependancies from the virtual enviroment to run the source code.
+Create your new virtual enviroment and run:

+  pip install -r requirements.txt